CleanWire/QMUN/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-This is the central website for your QMUN needs wether you're a teacher, a student or the DAIS.
+This is the central website for your QMUN needs wether you're a Faculty Advisor, a Student or the DAIS.

 ### Student